Core Partners

 • Workforce Development: Support students, incubate products, and offer mentorship, seminars, and workshops for entrepreneurs.

-• Launch Alaska connects climate tech startups with Alaska businesses and communities to accelerate deployment, catalyze our clean energy economy, and decarbonize energy, transportation, and industry.
+Launch Alaska connects energy tech startups with Alaska businesses and workforce to accelerate the deployment of emerging energy technologies across sectors.

 • Startup School: Accelerate student ideas into viable business models.